 \section{Introduction}

-This is a survey on frieze patterns from the point of view of representation theory, based on my talk from ICRA2024 in Shanghai.
-The main idea that I wanted to get across is that frieze patterns appear quite naturally in connection with (Grassmannian) cluster categories and that his yields interesting interactions with other fields, such as algebraic geometry and commutative algebra. \\ While we will review some of the ``classical'' correspondence between triangulations of polygons, cluster algebras and categories of type $A$ and Conway--Coxeter frieze patterns, the focus is on Grassmannian cluster categories.
+The goal of this article is to survey results on frieze patterns\footnote{Sometimes these are also denoted as \emph{friezes}.
+We will use frieze patterns and friezes interchangeably.} from the point of view of representation theory, based on my talk from the International Conference on Representations of Algebras (ICRA) 2024 in Shanghai.
+The main idea that I wanted to get across is that frieze patterns appear quite naturally in connection with (Grassmannian) cluster categories and that this yields interesting interactions with other fields, such as algebraic geometry and commutative algebra. \\ While we will review some of the ``classical'' correspondence between triangulations of polygons, cluster algebras and categories of type $A$ and Conway--Coxeter frieze patterns, the focus is on Grassmannian cluster categories.
 In particular, we show how to obtain the Conway--Coxeter friezes from them (including the boundary rows), and then survey recent results on the construction of tame integral $SL_k$-friezes and infinite friezes from Grassmannian cluster categories of infinite rank.

 What is in this survey: In Section \ref{Sec:friezes} we will introduce the main object of our studies, mathematical frieze patterns.
 Therefore, we roughly follow the historical trajectory, starting with Coxeter's and Conway--Coxeter's seminal work on combinatorics of frieze patterns from the 1970s.
 The topic then long lay dormant, until the introduction of cluster algebras and connections to cluster categories in the 2000s.
-Since then research on friezes has exploded. \\ So we start by describing some types of frieze patterns purely combinatorially and some of their properties that will be useful from a more representation theoretic point of view later: Conway--Coxeter friezes (see Section \ref{Sub:CCfrieze}), and their generalizations (see Section \ref{Sub:general}), i.e., tame $SL_k$-friezes, friezes with coefficients, and infinite periodic friezes.
+Since then research on friezes has exploded. \\ We start by describing some types of frieze patterns purely combinatorially and some of their properties that will be useful from a more representation theoretic point of view later: Conway--Coxeter friezes (see Section \ref{Sub:CCfrieze}), and their generalizations (see Section \ref{Sub:general}), i.e., tame $SL_k$-friezes, friezes with coefficients, and infinite periodic friezes.
 And we also give an outlook on friezes obtained by varying the defining diamond rule.